 Senior Vito Mielnicki knocks out the competition

 That is how every day starts for Vito.
-He wakes up at 4:30 and by the time he gets to school, he has already completed and hour and 15 minute training session.
-After school he only has time for a quick nap before he is back to work.
+He wakes up at 4:30 and by the time he gets to school, he has already completed an hour and 15 minute training session.
+After school, he only has time for a quick nap before he is back to work at the gym.
 The cycle repeats itself, day in and day out: “Go to the gym again at 6 or 6:30 and come home, do my homework and then just repeat it,” Vito said.

-At this point, boxing was becoming more than an after school activity.
-It was evolving to be a huge part of Vito’s life and opening up numerous opportunities for him.
+At this point, boxing was becoming more than an after-school activity.
+It was evolving to be an important part of Vito’s life and opening up numerous opportunities for him.

 “In Jersey, no one has ever gone pro at 17, so I had to get the state athletic commission to give me a consent form,” Vito said.

 The commission recognized Vito’s amateur background and felt compelled to give him the consent to fight.
 His switch from an amateur boxer to pro made history in New Jersey.

 Vito’s pro debut took place right in New Jersey at the Prudential Center on July 13.
 He knew that he would be surrounded and cheered on by his friends and family, he said, so he felt confident in the days leading up to the fight.
 He stuck to his traditional training routine, but increased the rigor after turning professional.
 Vito’s success in this fight brought his record to 1-0.

 Coming out of his pro debut with a victory was exciting, but more and more hard work would have to follow.
 “It has become a lifestyle,” Vito said.

 Boxing does bring some challenges into Vito’s life, the most prevalent being time.
 He is always thinking about training and making weight, and sometimes does not have room for leisure in his life.